Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/index.md

 localization_priority: None
 ms.custom: M365FreelanceToolkit
 ---
-# Microsoft 365 freelance toolkit
+# Microsoft 365 Freelance Toolkit

 With the increasing adoption of the gig economy, enterprises are beginning to integrate freelance talent into their already-complex sourcing models.
 While adding freelancers to the mix can offer significant benefits in enterprise environments, the path to transforming existing policies and processes is largely undefined.